 10 Facts You Probably Didn’t Know About Johnny Winter

-For all their ‘60s successes in England, the Kinks didn't hit their U.S. chart peak until 'Low Budget' arrived on July 10, 1979.
+For all the band's ‘60s successes in England, they didn't hit their U.S. chart peak until 1979.

 The Day Brian Jones Was Laid to Rest